Module 2 · Lesson 2

 Using Library Lemmas

-You can rewrite with named lemmas from the library:
+You can rewrite with named lemmas from the library.
+This is how you use standard mathematical facts in your proofs:

 lean